-Fundamentals of Organismal and Population Biology-E2(2)

-and the genetic diversity in modern people]

-[Course requirements]

-It is not necessary to have completed high school biology, but it would be an advantage.

-[Evaluation methods and policy]

-There will be in-class assessment as well as a test at the end of the semester.

-[Textbooks]

-No textbook

-[Study outside of class (preparation and review)]

-To achieve the course goals, students should review the course materials and the recommended readings after each class.
+Fundamentals of Organismal and Population Biology-E2(2) and the genetic diversity in modern people].
+[Course requirements] It is not necessary to have completed high school biology, but it would be an advantage.
+[Evaluation methods and policy] The course will be assessed by end of semester test.
+[Textbooks] No textbook [Study outside of class (preparation and review)] To achieve the course goals, students should review the course materials and the recommended readings after each class.
 The time necessary for review should be in the range of 2-3 hours per week.
 If you have any questions, please ask the instructor.

-[Other information (office hours, etc.)]

-No formal office hours, the instructor is available by appointment to meet with students.
+[Other information (office hours, etc.)] No formal office hours, the instructor is available by appointment to meet with students.

-[Essential courses]